 There are advantages to writing the release as an article, with an enticing opening paragraph then the facts in descending importance.
 A second option: Putting your details in bullet points or outline form; if marked for publication, a staff person will format the information appropriately.
 Otherwise your announcement would go to an editor or producer to assign.
 Don’t count on a reporter interviewing you to flesh out the announcement: It is vital that your news release be complete.
 It should not be long: About a page, at 250-300 words, is recommended.

-The more writing or editing a news release requires the more likely mistakes will crop in.
+The more writing or editing that a news release requires the more likely mistakes will crop in.

 Before typing up your release, calculate why you want your event in the paper.
 To get a bigger audience?
 To recruit participants?
 To advertise without paying for it?
 To boost your group’s morale?
 To brag?
 And so forth.
 Be frank, honest, blunt.
 Your purpose — which you certainly are entitled to keep to yourself! — will help you focus how you present your information.